leo5123/pwdb-sqlite/README.md

  Easy way for you to manage your passwords

- Common Commands:
+ Commands:
   add          Create a group of information add          Insert information into a group ls           List information cp           Copy to your clipboard

  Global Options:
   -g, --group         Storage space
   -p, --password      Line of information inside of a group

 ```